medavox/tuki-nuwa/text/philosophy.md

 --------

-pona's conflations of several distinct concepts pushes toki pona towards a kind of lazy know-it-all:
+the word *`pona`*'s conflations of several distinct concepts pushes toki pona towards a kind of lazy know-it-all:

 the moral good != correct != easy